Porki: Plot

-In Bangalore, two rival mafia gangs headed by Australia-based don Ali Bhai and Satyaraj resort to criminal activities such as extortion, contract and coercion to take control of the city.
+In Bangalore, two rival mafia gangs headed by Australia-based on Ali Bhai and Satyaraj resort to criminal activities such as extortion, contract, and coercion to take control of the city.
 The new DCP, Abdul Azem Sher Khan, focuses on making Bangalore a better place by working on arresting all of them.
 Dattu, a thug working for money and living in Bangalore along with his friends, is hired by Satyaraj to beat up Ali Bhai's henchmen Magadi Manja.
 He later joins Ali Bhai's gang for monetary reasons.
 He falls in love with Anjali, an aerobics master, who initially rejects his advances.
 Anjali lives with her widowed mother and brother and her neighbor Sadhu, a software engineer, who pesters her to marry him.
 A corrupt SI named Umesh Reddy, who works for Ali Bhai, lusts after Anjali.
 He is determined to make her his mistress, undeterred by Anjali's multiple rejections.
 After Dattu kills a henchman of Satyaraj, He is confronted by Umesh Reddy and is able to prevent Anjali from being molested.
 She meets him the next day to thank him, and Dattu introduces himself as a self-employed person who undertakes any activity for money.
 They develop unspoken feelings for each other angering Umesh Reddy.

 Anjali's employer, Satya Narayana Murthy suggests that she marry the man she loves.
 To escape from Umesh Reddy's advances, she meets Dattu and proposes to him.
 After an attack by Satyaraj's henchmen, who are murdered by Dattu, He reveals himself as a remorseless assassin and suggests that she might want to rethink her proposal.
 After Anjali distances herself from Dattu, Umesh Reddy frames her with a mock assault by a few gangsters unbeknownst to her family and the local residents, intending to ruin her life and subsequently force her to be his mistress.
 Learning this, Dattu beats up Umesh Reddy and warns him that he will face dire consequences if he is found guilty of being involved.
 Ali Bhai visits Bangalore and assassinates Satyaraj.
 He meets Dattu to discuss the murder of a minister by blowing up children's balloons.
 Dattu rejects this as it would involve killing innocents.
 In the middle of their argument, the police raids the club and arrests Ali Bhai.
 His gang members retaliate by kidnapping Khan's daughter, drugging her and creating a Lascivious video of her which they threaten to release to the media if Ali Bhai is not released, forcing the embattled Khan to release Ali Bhai.
 However, in her drugged state, Khan's daughter reveals that her father had placed an undercover officer as a mole in Ali Bhai's gang.